simonrenoult/code-complexity/README.md

 sense of the effects of our refactoring efforts.*

-Note: `code-complexity` currently measures complexity using lines of code count.
+Note: `code-complexity` currently measures complexity using either:
-While imperfect, this measure gives a good enough idea of what's going on.
+- lines of code count (all languages)
+- cyclomatic complexity (JavaScript/TypeScript)
+- halstead complexity (JavaScript/TypeScript)

 ## Usage